istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 The connections between services should not be interrupted.

-### Cleanup global mTLS configuration
+### Clean up global mutual TLS configuration

-Choose either of the following approachs depending on the status you want to switch to:
+Choose either of the following approaches depending on the status you want to switch to:

 * To switch to PERMISSIVE mode for the cluster: